PaulMag/cirbindis/README.md

 # CirBinDis #

-Software for creating an artificial light curve from a simulated density map of a circumstellar/circumbinary disk of gas.
+Software for analysing simulated density maps of circumstellar/circumbinary disks of gas.

-### What is this repository for? ###
+### What does it do? ###

-* Create lightcurve from a full rotation of the disk and stars.
+* Create artificial lightcurves from a full rotation of the disk and stars for various inclinations.
 * Create density profiles from various line-of-sights.
+* Save results as csv-files and plots.

-### Software requirements ###
+### What do I need? ###

 * python
 * numpy